 The committee’s essential duties are:

 • Meet bi-monthly to review submitted work and plan future exhibitions.
 Meetings take place at 6pm in the Heights Arts gallery.
-Dates for the 2019-2021 school years are: August 8, October 10, December 12, February 13, April 9, June 11, and August 13.
-2021 dates are to be announced.
+Dates for the 2021-22 school year are: August 12 / October 14 / December 9 / February 10 / April 14 / June 9.
 Committee members are required to attend all meetings.
-On rare occasions meetings may need to be re-scheduled due to events at Heights Arts or other conflicts.
+On rare occasions meetings may need to be re-scheduled due to events at Heights Arts or other conflicts

 • Review submitted work (through online applications) ahead of subcommittee meetings.
 This process is critical to determining future exhibitions.
 Committee members should be thoughtful in their consideration, and be able to articulate critically why they do or do not find work suitable for the gallery.

 • Install all gallery exhibitions.
 Heights Arts shows open on a Friday and close on Sunday.
 Exhibition installation takes place the Tuesday after the last show has closed.
-Installation dates for the 2019-2020 year are: August 27, January 14, March 3, April 21, June 9, and August 25.
-2021 dates are to be announced.
+Installation dates for the 2021-22 school year are: August 17 / January 11 / March 15 / May 17 / June 14.

 • Nominate individual artists for solo shows in the Spotlight Gallery and coordinate the exhibition (including: communication with the artist and admin to make sure contracts are signed and photos are sent to marketing for promotion; coordinating and hanging the show; de-installation).